gbxavier/MetaScheduler/README.md

 # MetaScheduler
-MetaScheduler writed in C for FreeRTOS.
+MetaScheduler wrote using C language for FreeRTOS.